PabloTorresP/Evently-/README.md

 #**DATASET**-
 The dataset presents relevant information about 52 concerts in Madrid, making it a valuable resource for individuals seeking for a concert based on their interests and taste.The data set contains various concerts in genres such as Pop, Techno, Rock, R&B, Flamenco, Trap, Reggaeton, Urbano, Jazz, Blues, and Rap, including Alternative.
 It encompasses various variables, including:
--Artist specifications
+Artist specifications
--Date of the concert
+Date of the concert
 Concert time
 Latitude and longitude coordinates for the concert location (for mapping) Venue name